Artificial intelligence for partial differential equations in computational mechanics: A review: Introduction

 The other important aspect of the integration between AI4Science and mechanics is the incorporation of physical laws into the loss function of neural networks, which is a core part of AI4PDEs.
-Using physical information, by which the need for high-quality data is reduced \citep{hp-VPINN}, often reflected in solving PDEs, i.e., using AI4PDEs algorithms to solve PDEs of computational mechanics.
+Using physical information, by which the need for high-quality data is reduced \cite{hp-VPINN}, often reflected in solving PDEs, i.e., using AI4PDEs algorithms to solve PDEs of computational mechanics.
 The introduction of physical equations reduces the data requirement because it incorporates inductive biases, which refers to the assumptions on which algorithm models are based, helping the model to make predictions and reducing the amount of data needed.
 PDEs also represent a special form of inductive bias, as physical equations are often derived using more basic assumptions (such as assumptions of linearity, small deformations, and continuity in elasticity mechanics) and then derived with mathematical tools to describe the laws of material motion.
-Thus, PDEs are a form of advanced inductive bias \citep{lu2022comprehensive}.
+Thus, PDEs are a form of advanced inductive bias \cite{lu2022comprehensive}.
+In this review, AI for PDEs is primarily organized into three major methodological paradigms: Physics-Informed Neural Networks (PINNs), operator learning, and physics-informed neural operators, which currently constitute the dominant research directions in computational mechanics.
+Beyond these three mainstream paradigms, emerging directions such as reinforcement-learning-based PDE control \cite{yu2021reinforcement}, generative surrogate modeling \cite{bastek2024physics}, and foundation-model-assisted scientific computing \cite{jiang2025deepseek} are also attracting increasing attention, although they remain less mature in computational mechanics applications at present.
+Moreover, it is important to note that AI for PDEs do not always replace classical numerical techniques such as finite element methods (FEM).
+In many applications, AI for PDEs are integrated within traditional PDE solvers, for example, by accelerating multiscale simulations \cite{wang2024homogenius}.
+These hybrid approaches complement classical methods while leveraging the efficiency and generalization capabilities of AI.